BeatTogether/BeatTogether/README.md

 # BeatTogether
 A multiplayer private server for the modding community.
 Supports crossplay between PC and Quest.
+This is the PC Plugin.

+## Installation

+## Custom Song Support